evex-dev/singlend/README.md

 # singlend

-Multiple operations on a single endpoint 🚀
+Multiple operations on a single endpoint with zod 🚀